kristianmandrup/vue2-dragula-demo/README.md

 # Dragula for Vue2 via vue-dragula

-> A Vue.js demo app to demonstrate how to use [Dragula](https://bevacqua.github.io/dragula/) with [Vue 2](https://vuex.vuejs.org) for drag and drop.
+> A Vue.js demo app which demonstrates how to use [Dragula](https://bevacqua.github.io/dragula/) with [Vue 2](https://vuex.vuejs.org) for drag and drop.
+Includes Time Travel demo (undo/redo) in *Named service* example.

-### Status: Time travel

-Demo app which demonstrates how to use the new [vue2-dragula](https://github.com/kristianmandrup/vue2-dragula) plugin.
-See more info in plugin Readme and in the sections below.

-This branch is trying to add an example for how to create a *Custom Model Manager* which uses an Immutable Array that keeps a history of previous state so you can undo/redo.
-Please see the `src/util` folder:

-- `imm-model-manager.js` custom model manger using immutable Array
-- `imm-model-manager.test.js` (using `ava` test runner)
-- `model-manager.js` same as in vue2-dragula

-*Status* All test pass and undo/redo works :)

-Bonus if you can add some nice visual (transition/animation) effects when doing undo/redo.
-Please help make this happen!

 ## Build Setup